ITfoxtec/FoxIDs/docs/saml-2.0.md

 - Connect [Context Handler (Danish IdP)](howto-saml-2.0-context-handler.md#app-reg---connect-to-context-handler)

 ## Claim mappings
-Claim mapping between SAML 2.0 claim types and JWT claim types can be configured in the setting menu in [FoxIDs Control](control.md).
+Claim mapping between SAML 2.0 claim types and JWT claim types can be configured in the setting menu in [Foxids Control](control.md).
 The claim mappings is global for the track.

 > SAML 2.0 claims are internally [converted to JWT claims](parties.md#jwt-and-saml) between up-party and application registration.